Immigration

 Comprehensive Document Preparation Checklist

 Start gathering these documents now.
-April will be too late — the 2021 pathway filled within hours to days.
+May 2026 will be here soon — the 2021 pathway filled within hours to days.
 Create a digital folder with clearly named scans.
-For a complete Canada PR application checklist, refer to our comprehensive guide.

 CategoryKey DocumentsPriority / Notes